-Your colleagues don’t think about work all day every day.
+Encourage group chats your colleagues don’t think about work all day every day.
 Many of them have outside interests and hobbies they like to participate in.
 In fact, some of them may get together and engage in these outside interests together!
 Even though everyone is working at home, that doesn’t mean your colleagues wouldn’t appreciate the chance to connect with others with similar interests.
 So, set up some virtual groups to facilitate conversation.
 These social groups let your remote staff bond and connect with people who have similar interests, but maybe don’t work in the same department as they do, allowing them to learn more about each other and the company.
-"In teamwork, silence isn't golden, it's deadly." — Mark Sanborn, Author
+"In teamwork, silence isn''t golden, it''s deadly." — Mark Sanborn, Author

 How are you and your colleagues maintaining your work relationships?
 What has worked for your teams?
 Let us know!